 '''

-libname MyLasr sasiola port=12345;
+libname MyLasr sasiola port=54545 host="hpa.sas.com";

 '''

 The SASIOLA option requests that the MyLasr libref use the SASIOLA engine, and the PORT= value associates this libref with the appropriate server instance.
-For more information about creating a libref that uses the SASIOLA engine, see the SAS LASR Analytic Server: Administration Guide.
+For more information about creating a libref that uses the SASIOLA engine, see the SAS LASR Analytic Server: Reference Guide.